kakooch/hpkvfs/README.md

 This enables accessing and manipulating data stored in HPKV using standard command-line tools (`ls`, `cp`, `mv`, `rm`, `mkdir`, `cat`, `echo`, etc.) and applications, providing a familiar interface to a powerful key-value storage backend.

 **Current Status:** Implemented file chunking to support files larger than the HPKV API's 3KB value limit.
-Runtime validation of this chunking logic is **pending**.
-Previous attempts showed successful mounting and file creation, but write operations failed due to the size limit.
-This version *should* address the write issue, but requires testing.
+File operations (read, write, create, delete) appear functional based on user testing.
+Fixed an issue in `readdir` that caused `ls` to fail with an "Input/output error" by preventing empty entry names from being added.
+Further testing is recommended.

 ## Platform Support